deepak300811/SpaceX/README.md

+# SpaceX App

-#This App is made to work well on any device (Laptop, desktop, iPad, Mobile)
+## This App is made to work well on any device (Laptop, desktop, iPad, Mobile)

-#Mobile first approach is followed to implement the styling of this app
+## Mobile first approach is followed to implement the styling of this app

-#Styles specific to each component is broken in separate files, and styles common to all are kept in index.css file.
+## Styles specific to each component is broken in separate files, and styles common to all are kept in index.css file.

-#Css has been written manually
+## Css has been written manually

-#Even a clear filter button is also provided from which user can clear the filters applied by them, without manually have to remove those from URL.
+## Even a clear filter button is also provided from which user can clear the filters applied by them, without manually have to remove those from URL.

-#The selection made on filters is visible in the URL and page refreshes, keeping the state of the page.
+## The selection made on filters is visible in the URL and page refreshes, keeping the state of the page.
 And if user enter params manually in url whose are

 rendered in the UI instantaneously.

-#To get the information about land_success field, i was getting array from the cores property, so have taken the first array element and rendered it.
+## To get the information about land_success field, i was getting array from the cores property, so have taken the first array element and rendered it.

-#I tried implementing Server Ride Rendering but didn't find any working boilerPlate for that, so that task is left.
+## I tried implementing Server Ride Rendering but didn't find any working boilerPlate for that, so that task is left.
 But have implemented a cover Page

 that act as the introduction to the application.

-#Code is deployed on netlify.
+## Code is deployed on netlify.

 #Below are the steps needed to run the app in any local machine.